My personal development books.

-Crossing the Rubicon shows you how to structure our lives around the virtues of compassion, gratitude, acceptance, accurate perspective and positivity, so that our mind sets can be managed effectively.
+Both books offer practical strategies to structure our lives around the virtues of compassion, gratitude, acceptance, accurate perspective and positivity, so that our mind sets can be managed effectively.

-This book places the reader on a clear journey of self-discovery, self-realisation and self-development.
+The books place the reader on a clear journey of self-discovery, self-realisation and self-development.

 It is empowering to believe and accept that the power to change your outlook and life is in your hands.